Angular momentum dependence in multiphoton ionization and attosecond time delays: Introduction

-In this paper, we focus on the simplest \Rabbitt{} configuration conceivable -- one that combines a pair of adjacent odd harmonics of the fundamental field.
+This paper presents complementary experimental and theoretical advances.
+On the experiment side, we employ the simplest \Rabbitt{} configuration conceivable, yet highly useful, that combines just one pair of adjacent odd harmonics of the fundamental field.
 The advantage of such arrangement is two-fold.
 First, by avoiding the complex cross-talk of different harmonics we make it possible to measure the outcome of the higher-order processes that are otherwise responsible for hard-to-analyze contamination of the pristine two-photon \Rabbitt{} signal.
-Second, as discussed in the text, it allows reading off of the oscillation from the interference bands forming elsewhere than just in between the two harmonics.
-This can be advantageous for example in molecules, where closely spaced electronic states result in spectrograms with multiple overlapping sidebands arising from different interference pathways.
+Second, it allows reading off of the oscillation from the interference bands forming elsewhere than just in between the two harmonics.
+This method is also advantageous at low intensity to reduce spectral congestion in molecules, where electronic states are closely spaced.